Air Fryer Tuna Casserole: The Ultimate Comfort Food

 mix butter and panko in a bowl

-1. After the 20 minutes have elapsed, check to make sure the noodles are cooked (adding additional time as needed)
+1. After the 20 minutes have elapsed, check to make sure the mixture is bubbling and the noodles are cooked (adding additional time as needed)

-2. Top the casserole with the remaining ยฝ cup shredded cheddar cheese and the panko mixture
+2. Top the casserole with the remaining ½ cup shredded cheddar cheese and the panko mixture

 add panko and remaining cheese to tuna and continue cooking